I was born to a Father who loved me and a mother who hated me and both were monsters.

 I couldn’t write.
 He had changed and for the better.
+My Dad was no longer the monster I grew up with.
 I didn’t want to hurt him.

 On the outside, she was beautiful.
 Petite, with long red hair, light blue eyes and she carried herself with confidence.
 Her smile lit up every room she entered.
 She didn’t have an education beyond high school.
 She worked as a waitress and enjoyed the interaction with the customers.
 She loved country music and could dance the two-step better than anyone I knew.

 He was tall, stocky, large hands and a face only a mother could love.
 His smile, laughter and personality made up for what he lacked in good looks.
 He was a WWll Navy vet.
 Highly educated and intelligent; A genius in most subjects.
 He was a private pilot.
 A memory like an elephant.
 Self employed.

 I don’t know how they met and what drew them together.
 I do know that the dynamic of their relationship was one of the most abusive unions I have ever seen or heard of.

 Their personalities were not compatible and yet they seem to feed off each other.
 There were times when he seemed very much in love with her and she with him.
 How could two people love and hate each other with equal intensity.

 She had been married previously and had two boys.
 My brothers were two and three years young when she left her first marriage.
 I have wondered and have heard rumors as to why she packed up her babies and left.
 Was this the relationship that prepared her for the extreme abuse that would almost take her life on several occasions?